Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 Update Printer Drivers

-- Right-click the Start button in the bottom-left corner of your screen
+- Right-click the Start button

 - Click Device Manager

-- In the list, find Printers or Print queues
+- Find Printers or Print queues

 - Right-click your printer